 The A&E survival course for doctors and ENPs (open to Physician Associates)

 Each one-day course provides a structured approach to interpreting radiographs obtained in the Emergency Department.
-The teaching programme is based on short lectures, teaching quizzes at individual workstations and interactive tutorials.
+The teaching program is based on short lectures, teaching quizzes at individual workstations and interactive tutorials.

 KSS School of Physician Associates